Coincidence detection techniques for direct measurement of many-body correlations in strongly correlated electron systems: Coincidence Detection Techniques

 \begin{techdefinition} {\it Coincidence detection of two quantum tunneling currents through two local tips reveals the spatially resolved dynamical two-body correlations of the correlated electrons}. --- \text{Coincidence double-tip STS} \end{techdefinition}

 A coincidence detection technique for directly probing spatially resolved dynamical two-body correlations has recently been proposed, based on the double-tip scanning tunneling microscope (STM) and termed coincidence double-tip STS \citep{SuArXiv2025}.
-A schematic illustration of its setup is provided in Fig. 1 of Reference~\citep{SuArXiv2025}.
+A schematic illustration of its setup is provided in Fig.~\ref{fig1} (d).

 The coincidence double-tip STS setup involves two probe tips located at positions $j_1$ and $j_2$, biased at distinct voltages $V_1$ and $V_2$ respectively, with each tip carrying a quantum tunneling current.
 At time $t$, the measured tunneling currents are denoted as $I_1(t,n)$ and $I_2(t,n)$, where $n$ indexes different measurements.
 A coincidence tunneling current observable $I_d^{(2)}$ is defined as